Light neutrino masses from gravitational condensation: the Schwinger-Dyson approach: Numerical solutions to the Schwinger-Dyson equation

 We choose two trial functions as initial values for the iterative calculation

 where $c_{1}$ and $c_{2}$ are constants.
 As expected, the solutions of $\alpha$ and $\beta$ do not exhibit sensitivity to the value of the trial functions.
-In addition, we require a definition of convergence which we parametrise by the \emph{tolerance}
+Also, we require a definition of convergence which we parametrise by the \emph{tolerance}

-The procedure for solving \equaref{eq:SDEit} is as follows: \begin{enumerate} \item Choose a value of $G \Lambda^2$, $A$, $B$, tolerance and trial function values. \item Subdivide the $x$-interval $[x_{\text{IR}},1]$ into $n$ bins, where $x_{\text{IR}}$ is infrared boundary of the theory. \item Iteratively solve \equaref{eq:SDEit} for each bin. \item For each bin calculate the tolerance and summate this measure over all bins. \item Require the tolerance to be close to 0.0.
-For example, for $G \Lambda^2 =1.0$, $A=50.0$ and $B=43.5$ we choose a tolerance of $10^{-6}$. \end{enumerate} To ensure the solution is independent of the number of bins we normalise the tolerance by the total number of bins.
+The procedure for solving \equaref{eq:SDEit} is as follows: \begin{enumerate} \item Choose a value of $G \Lambda^2$, $A$, $B$, tolerance and trial function values. \item Subdivide the $x$-interval $[x_{\text{IR}},1]$ into $n$ bins, where $x_{\text{IR}}$ is infrared boundary of the theory. \item Iteratively solve \equaref{eq:SDEit} for each bin. \item For each bin we calculate the tolerance and summate this measure over all bins. \item Require the solution to be stable as the tolerance is reduced. \end{enumerate} To ensure the solution is independent of the number of bins, we normalise the tolerance by the total number of bins.
 Additionally, we test the solution does not vary for differing values of the tolerance.
-As the region of interest is in far infrared, as represented by $x_{\text{IR}}$, to probe the sub-electroweak energy scales requires $x\approx 10^{-34}$.
+As the region of interest is in far-infrared, as represented by $x_{\text{IR}}$, to probe the sub-electroweak energy scales requires $x\approx 10^{-34}$.
 Moreover, as the mass of the neutrino is defined as

 requires $\beta(0)\approx 10^{-29}$ for $\Lambda\approx M_{\rm pl}$.
-Achieving this level of precision in the numerical integration and the end point is challenging and consequently we solve the iterative SDE in regions where we have numerical control and then extrapolate in the combination $G \Lambda^2 A$.
+Achieving this level of precision in the numerical integration and the endpoint is challenging, and consequently, we solve the iterative SDE in regions where we have numerical control and then extrapolate in the combination $G \Lambda^2 A$.

-In summary, we choose values of $G \Lambda^2$, $A$, $B$ where a non-trivial minima can be determined for $\beta(x_{\text{IR}} = 10^{-10})$.
+In summary, fix $G \Lambda^2=1$ and vary $A$ and $B$ (which parametrise the matter content) and find the non-trivial minima which gives rise to a non-zero stable value of $\beta(x_{\text{IR}} = 10^{-10})$.
 We then extrapolate this function to $x_{\text{IR}}=0$ for $\beta$ to $\beta(x=0)$.
-We repeat this procedure for several values of $G \Lambda^2$, $A$ and $B$ and calculate the solutions numerically.
+We repeat this procedure for several values $A$ and $B$ (for a fixed $G \Lambda^2$) and calculate the solutions numerically.
 We fit a polynomial to these points as represented by the red line and blue dots in \figref{fig:extrapolate} respectively.
 The functional form of this polynomial is